openstack/project-team-guide/doc/source/stable-branches.rst

       periodic-kilo and periodic-liberty jobs `on Designate`_.

 #.
 Stable branch cross-project liaisons should be available in the
-   #openstack-stable channel on freenode IRC to answer questions or be made
+   #openstack-stable channel on OFTC IRC to answer questions or be made
    aware of issues.